ibm-cloud-docs/vpc/faqs-placement-groups.md

 No, the placement group strategy can't be modified after the placement group is created.
 Also, to remove an instance from a placement group, the instance must be deleted first.

-## Can I use an instance that has placement group strategy within an instance group?
+## Can I use an instance that has a placement group strategy within an instance group?
 {: #faq-placement-groups-3}
 {: faq}